 Do results begat results?

-You would think that this first result would be enough to drive them to go on and achieve further results.
+You would think that this first result would be enough to drive them to go on and achieve further results, and ongoing excellence.

 However, much like two-thirds of the athletes, many change agents get little or no assistance in dealing with future demands on them.